 Size & Weight

-In terms of size, the M11 is a little larger than the Leica MP and Leica M6 and I actually like this a lot.
+In terms of size, the M11 and M11p is a little larger than the Leica MP and Leica M6 and I actually like this a lot.
 For those smaller film cameras, I often have nowhere to rest my fingers and am constantly blocking the small range finder window with my right hand and I don’t have that problem nearly as bad as this larger digital camera.

-I still have a lot of little complaints about the system which I’ll go over, but overall I’m really loving the camera.
+Overall, I’m really loving the camera.
 It delivered in all the areas I was expecting.

 Build Quality

-The Leica M11 comes in two colors, silver chrome on brass, or black on aluminum.
+The Leica M11 comes in two colors: silver chrome on brass or black on aluminum.
 I’ve seen complaints about fingerprints with black and silver from earlier reviewers.
 There is some sort of coating that they have on the cameras when they are new that causes a lot of fingerprinting to show.
-After a few weeks this residue, whatever it is goes away or wears off or it’s just losing its pristineness and you don’t notice fingerprints as much.
-Or maybe the whole camera just becomes one big fingerprint smudge so you don’t see it anymore.
+After a few weeks, this residue, whatever it is, goes away or wears off, or it’s just losing its pristineness, and you don’t notice fingerprints as much.
+Or maybe the whole camera just becomes one big fingerprint smudge, so you don’t see it anymore.

 As far as the silver vs black debate.
 I’ve had the camera since it came out in silver, I’ve never had one person ever comment on the camera except for some bro at the beach half drunk slurring “Is that a film camera?”
 I was in San Clemente and South Orange country is riding the film trend harder than anywhere else in the world right now.

-On the top of the camera, you have a focus assist button on the top that is customizable if you press and hold it, took me like 3 months to figure that out.
+On the top of the camera, you have a focus assist button on the top that is customizable if you press and hold it, took me 3 months to figure that out.
 It would be nice if you could also customize this button from the menu but you can’t.

 The menu works like this – Press it once and you get to the quick menu, press it twice and it pulls up the favorites menu, press it three times and it drops you into the full menu screen.